Written by:

 Mental Health Parity Laws

-Under the ACA, insurance providers must cover mental health and substance abuse treatment services at the same level as they do medical and surgical services.
-That’s referred to as parity and governed by the Mental Health Parity and Addiction Equity Act (MHPAEA, last updated in 2014.
+Under the ACA, insurance providers must cover mental health and substance use disorder treatment services at the same level as they do medical and surgical services.
+That’s referred to as parity and governed by the Mental Health Parity and Addiction Equity Act (MHPAEA), last updated in 2014.

-This law was designed to ensure that individuals suffering from mental health issues can get the care they need.
-And it appears to be working as mental health providers noted an increase in visits of nearly 17% (psychiatrists) and 2.5% ( therapists) after MHPAEA was implemented.
+This law was designed to ensure that people suffering from mental health issues can get the care they need.
+And it appears to be working, as mental health providers noted an increase in visits of nearly 17% (psychiatrists) and 2.5% ( therapists) after MHPAEA was implemented.

 How Mental Health Parity Laws Impact Mental Health Insurance